-Drought status in Maryland, Virginia and Pennsylvania is normal.
+Drought status is normal in Maryland's central region, Virginia and in Pennsylvania.
+The Western region in Maryland is in drought watch as of April 30, 2022.
 The current drought stage, as defined in the Metropolitan Washington Council of Governments (MWCOG)'s water supply and drought response awareness plan, is normal.